All Episodes

 And so it's scorched earth.

-It's take the Republican Party out and set up his brand, maybe for the Trump news network.
+It's take the Republican Party out and set up his brand maybe for the Trump News Network.

-The Trump segment of the American voting population, which would also make a very large audience if Trump started a news network.
+That's what all of this is, is establishing the Trump Party, the Trump segment of the American voting population, which would also make a very large audience if Trump started a news network.

 It's to take out and destroy the GOP.